Walt Disney World Bus System

 For the Grand Floridian, Polynesian, Wilderness Lodge or Fort Wilderness you may find that catching one of the small local ferry boats which dock just in front of the Magic Kingdom will be quicker than waiting for a second bus.
 The monorail is also a good option for the Contemporary, Polynesian and Grand Floridian (with stops occurring in that order).

-For the Beach Club or any other Epcot-area resorts, first get the bus to Disney’s Hollywood Studios and then take the free ferry boat service from the dock just outside the theme park gates (there is also a walking path which takes about 20 minutes).
+For the Epcot area resorts — Yacht and Beach Clubs, Boardwalk, Swan/Dolphin — first get the bus to Disney’s Hollywood Studios and then take the free ferry boat service from the dock just outside the theme park gates (there is also a walking path which takes about 20 minutes).
 The Hollywood Studios option will usually be easier than the alternative of walking all the way from the front of Epcot, and it does not require theme park admission.

 One of the problems with the Port Orleans resort is its sheer size.
 There are more than 3,000 rooms spread out over a very large area, with a total of five bus stops servicing them all.
 It doesn’t take much imagination to realise that there are occasions, especially when the parks are very busy, that the bus service can become a little... well, shall we say “strained”?
 (See also the FAQ entry on this subject)

 - The most obvious place to catch a bus is the route’s first pickup point, but if that bus then progresses on to each of the four Riverside Depots in turn then your journey time could easily be doubled.
 However choosing the last pickup point runs the risk of there being standing room only, or even no room at all.
 When this happens, Disney are usually quick to allocate extra buses to the route — but that doesn’t help you much if you’re waiting impatiently to get to the Magic Kingdom to watch the night-time parade in 30 minutes and two buses have just gone past full.
 I would suggest allowing yourself a little extra time at especially busy periods, and adjust your waiting-point strategy depending on your destination (see above).